harshaislive/10cent/Interactive_Questions.md

 # Interactive Questions from Website

 These are the reflection questions that were previously embedded throughout the website as interactive elements.
-Each question includes multiple answer options and corresponding insights.
+Each question includes multiple answer options and corresponding insights written in the style of David Ogilvy—direct, respectful, and focused on the "Big Idea."

 ## Question 1: Digital Disconnection
 **Question**: When did you last disconnect for 24 hours?